bclarkson-code/Tricycle/README.md

 ## How it works

 Tricycle code centers around objects called `Tensors`.
-A `Tensor` is a wrapper around a numpy array that adds some extra features:
+A `Tensor` is a wrapper around a Numpy array that adds some extra features:

 ```python
 from tricycle.tensor import to_tensor